ferdinandrau/carbide.nvim/README.md

 })
 ```

 The upcoming three subsections include everything there is to say about `setup`, complete with examples that should hopefully clear up any confusion.
-If questions persist you can always ask, just make sure to do it [in the right place](#contributing)!
+If questions persist you can always ask, just make sure to do it [in the right place](#contributing).
 <!-- </details> -->

 <!-- <details><summary><b>Default Options</b> <i>(click to expand)</i></summary> -->